sperelson/sperelson.github.com/_posts/2013-02-15-a-smartphone-and-what-a-joke-it-was.md

 I'm not saying the iPhone isn't an incredible application platform for mobile apps.
 It is fantastic for that.
 It just doesn't do anything to make itself a smartphone.
 Android helps make the phone smarter.
 Even Symbian gave the app developers the power to improve the phone's capabilities.

-So, if you want a smart**phone** choose a phone that gives you the power to extend its phone.
+So, if you want a smart**phone** then choose a phone that gives you the power to extend its phone.
 In the meantime, lets choose a more appropriate name for mobile application devices.
 How about Marvin?